 Applying for a lease

-Making an offer to rent a home is a straightforward process.
-You will need to fill out an application form and provide current credit scores and employment verification.
+Making an offer to rent a home is a straightforward process: you will need to fill out an application form and provide current credit scores and income verification.

 On the application form you will fill in basic items such as your name, address, contact information, salary, current rent or mortgage amount, etc. You will also provide your current landlord’s contact information and several personal references.
-The form itself is short, and in addition to providing information, by signing it you agree to have RE/MAX Greater Princeton request your credit scores.
+The form itself is short, but it has to be filled out by all adults who will be living in the home.

 In addition to learning something about you, the landlord will be primarily interested in knowing whether or not your income is sufficient to cover the monthly rent, and if your credit history is good enough to indicate that you are trustworthy and will pay the rent on time.
 These are reasonable concerns that any landlord would have.

-For proof of employment, usually a landlord will ask for copies of your last three pay stubs showing your pay rate and year-to-date pay.
+For proof of income, usually a landlord will ask for copies of your two most recent pay stubs showing your pay rate and year-to-date pay.
 Sometimes a letter from your employer is requested as well, especially if you are moving into this area and have just started working in a new position.

-Once I have all your documents, I will forward the application, credit report and proof of income along with a personalized cover letter to the landlord.
+Once I have all your documents, I will forward the application, credit report and proof of income to the landlord.
 The landlord’s response will depend on the information provided: if your income and credit scores are more than sufficient, we may hear from the owner quickly and proceed with the transaction right away.
 Sometimes the owner of the home will want to check references and contact a previous landlord, which will take a bit more time.

-When a landlord approves your application and accepts your offer to rent the home, a lease will be prepared, either by me or by the listing agent working with the owner.
+Once a landlord approves your application and accepts your offer to rent the home, a lease will be prepared, either by me or by the listing agent working with the owner.
 Leases in New Jersey are governed by very strict laws, and most lease contracts contain pretty much the same information.
 However, there can be a number of differences in the lease that is prepared, and I will review the document very carefully and let you know if there are any items in it that you should be aware of.
 You can view a sample of a standard New Jersey lease here.

 A lease is designed to spell out exactly what is expected of the landlord and the tenant, and what will happen if certain conditions are not met.
 Even though every lease has to conform to New Jersey laws, there are certain items that legally can be different from one lease to another.
 For example, one lease may state that a tenant is not responsible for any repairs in the home from damage or equipment failure that is not the tenant’s fault, while another lease may state that a tenant is responsible for the first $100 of any repair, even if the tenant is not at fault.
 In New Jersey, any conditions or provisions are allowed in a lease as long as all parties agree to them and they do not violate any laws.
 I will review all such differences with you before you sign the lease contract.

 A common question by tenants is, “Is it better to have a two-year lease rather than a one-year lease?”
 This is a double-edged sword, as there are pros and cons to both.
-A two-year lease protects the tenant against a rate increase after one year, and offers the landlord some assurance that he will have a tenant for two years.
+A two-year lease protects the tenant against a rate increase after one year, and it offers the landlord some assurance that he will have a tenant for two years.
 This is a good arrangement if the rent is fair, the tenant takes care of the property and both parties get along well.
 But there are no guarantees in life, and I have an opinion on this subject that you can read here.
 I will discuss with you my personal experiences with landlords and tenants and help you decide on your best course of action.